voschezang/coding-handbook/programming-patterns.md

 [Orchestration](https://en.wikipedia.org/wiki/Orchestration_%28computing%29)

-- Centralized control. services are called explicitly using e.g. API's.
+- **Top-down** control and *command*-driven communication.
+Messages are **demands** for action.
     - Using *Commands* that focus on the *future*.
 E.g. `doThis`.
+    - Domain logic is defined mainly top-down.
+Messages follow a pre-determined, hierarchical chain.
+E.g. `A -> B -> C`.
     - Messages (data) are send to specific destinations (peer-to-peer).
+        - This can happen *synchronously* or *asynchronously*.

 [Choreography](https://en.wikipedia.org/wiki/Service_choreography)

+- **Distributed** control and *event*-driven communication.
+Messages are **assertions**.
-- Distributed control. applications are autonomous and react to messages.
+- Applications provide assertions are autonomous and react to messages.
-    - Using *Events* that describe the *past*.
+    - Associated with *Events* that describe the *past*.
 E.g. `ThisHasHappened`.
+    - Domain logic is defined locally (bottom-up).
+Components choose autonomously how to react to messages.
+Responsibility and ownership may be undefined.
+        - End-user results are emergent.
+Changing the system may have side-effects.
     - Messages (data) are broadcasted.
+They are asynchronous (non-blocking).
     - See: [publisher-subscriber](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) at the architecture level, [observer](https://en.wikipedia.org/wiki/Observer_pattern) at the application level.